Technology Brother Elegy

 "How the fuck could you vote for Trump?"

 Her guess is plutocracy.
 But she apologizes for the profanity.
-I'm talking to my aunt at Thanksgiving.
+I'm talking to my mother at Thanksgiving.

-She was in the Weather Underground in her twenties, her father was a communist.
-To her and my Leftist New York Jewish family this registers as straight betrayal.
-In fact, they are wrong.
+She was in the Weather Underground in her twenties.
+Her father was a communist.
+To her and my Leftist New York Jewish family, this registers as straight betrayal.
+Though in fact, they are wrong.

-"Because the powerful fuck with the weak, the mandate of the Left—from Christ to Jefferson to Marx, etc.—is to stop you and your narcissistic, neo-industrialist 'tech bro' friends, Max, from stomping your boots on the face of the world."
+"Because the powerful fuck with the weak, the mandate of the Left—from Christ to Jefferson to Marx to Maya Angelou—is to stop you and your narcissistic, neo-industrialist 'tech bro' friends, Max, from stomping your boot on the face of the world."

 She passes me the Tofurkey.